The Laboratory for Embodied Intelligences (LEI)

 If the structure of our reason is created by the same mechanisms as our perceptions and movements, and those mechanisms, like those of all life on this planet, have evolved from microbial behaviors - then looking more deeply at microbial behaviors may locate patterns of connectedness between human logics and those of many species we believe ourselves superior to.

-LEI will begin its residency at the Santa Monica-based 18th Street Arts Center by collaborating with diverse partners in the surrounding communities over the fall and winter - exploring, from a range of mind-body perspectives, how humans might viscerally sense non-human behaviors.
+LEI's approach is to collaborate with diverse partners - exploring, from a range of mind-body perspectives, how humans might viscerally sense non-human behaviors.
 Using scientific findings to (playfully and easily) tune human bodies into newly sensitive perception-machines, we hope, with our community partners, to gain knowledge unavailable through classic scientific data analysis.

 LEI believes there is much to gain - aesthetically, sensorially, practically, politically - from considering intelligences in entities with different bodies and sensory apparatus than our own, living in different time scales and environments than we require.
 And, since astrobiologists agree that most life we will find off of earth will be microbial, why not dig into possible intelligence in our earthly microbes to get a feel for what and how those lovely ET’s might communicate with us?